fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 Generated project files are mostly similar to `--project-fcgi` output but for SCGI protocol.
 See [Deploy as SCGI application](/deployment/scgi) for information on how to setup SCGI application to work with various web server.

+## Scaffolding uwsgi project directory structure

+To create web application that use [uwsgi protocol](https://uwsgi-docs.readthedocs.io/en/latest/Protocol.html), use `--project-uwsgi` parameter.
+Other parameters are similar to SCGI or FastCGI project above.

+See [Deploy as uwsgi application](/deployment/uwsgi) for information on how to setup uwsgi application to work with various web server.

 ## Scaffolding project directory structure with Git without initial commit

 To scaffold project structure using Fano framework with Git repository initialized but without creating initial commit, run with  `--project-no-commit` command line options